twilio-professional-services/flex-project-template/docs/docs/getting-started/00_install-template.md

 :::info INFO

-These steps require Flex UI version 2.x to be configured on your Flex account.
+These steps require Flex UI version 2.x to be configured on your Flex account, and the TaskRouter workspace name to be the default "Flex Task Assignment".

 :::